sjproctor/learn-academy-assessments/Week-4-Assessment/interview-questions.md

     - polymorphism - parent classes should be adaptable to many sub classes to keep the parent class reusable
     - inheritance - relationship between classes help create reusable code

-I just looked these up, so I am still learning about them so I'll tell you what I learned, but I don't necessarily think they are the most detailed answers.
     Tenants of Functional
     - pure function - functions should not have side effects, same input should produce the same output
     - referential transparency - if you replace a function with its output the program shouldn't change the program (related to pure functions)
     - immutability - state cannot be changed after it is created
     - functions as first class entities/higher order functions - functions can be passed as arguments
     - type systems - avoid type coercion by checking for data types in the function

   Researched answer: